To Reduce the Numbers of Law Enforcement Officers

 Injured and Killed in the Line of Duty

 Through Training and Education

 The Police Officers Safety Association, Inc. (POSA) is the training arm of the Disabled Police and Sheriffs Foundation, Inc. (DPSF), a tax-exempt non-profit 501(c)(3) organization.
 (Previously known as American Police and Sheriffs Association, Inc.)

 Training is our major focus.
 POSA produces our own training programs and distributes them free to LE officers, nationwide.
-Additionally, DPSF offers two, national grant programs:
+Additionally, DPSF offers three, national grant programs:

 - Our Disabled Officer Grants provides financial assistance to officers injured in the line of duty

 - The Survivors Assistance Program provides assistance to the families of officers killed in the line of duty.

 - The Equipment grants provide financial assisted for underfuned agencies to purchase safety equipment.

 To learn about our training approach, click here.